oagboola/scootpair/README.md

 ## SCOOTPAIR

 # Set up
-- the database needs to be pre-populated with existing users.
+- The database needs to be pre-populated with existing users.
 The users collection is structured as `{"phone":1234, "vin": 8765, "locked": false, "paired": false, "disabled": false, "locked": true}`.
 Refer to the `POST /users` endpoint to create a new user

-- user docker-compose up to start the app
+- use `docker-compose` up to start the app

 - app runs on http://localhost:3000